jentery/engl425/index.md

 We will use the following criteria and [UVic's official grading system](https://www.uvic.ca/calendar/undergrad/index.php#/policy/S1AAgoGuV?bc=true&bcCurrent=14%20-%20Grading&bcGroup=Undergraduate%20Academic%20Regulations&bcItemType=policies) to assess your argument:

-1. The analysis is grounded in details, including specific panels, from *Daytripper* and *Special Exits*.
-It also draws from one scholarly publication in comics studies.
+1. The analysis is grounded in details, including specific panels from *Daytripper* and *Special Exits*.
+It also draws from one scholarly publication in comics studies, one which we may have discussed in class.
-2. The analysis compares and contrasts the treatment of time as a theme as well as a device in *Daytripper* and *Special Exists*.
+2. The analysis compares and contrasts the treatment of time as a theme as well as a device in *Daytripper* and *Special Exits*.
 3. The analysis communicates a clear, concise, and convincing argument for why people (or at least people who study comics) should care about how *Daytripper* and *Special Exits* treat time as both a theme and a device.
 The argument is contestable, grounded in detail, interpretative, and relevant to the study of comics today.
 It should answer the "so what?" (or "why does this matter?") question of criticism.
 4. The analysis is aware of its audience and venue.
 It is written for a Canadian undergraduate journal in literary studies, whose readers are mostly students and faculty in the Humanities.
 It follows the conventions of an academic argument and uses MLA style, and it assumes its readers are familiar with either *Daytripper* and *Secret Exits* in particular or comics in general.
+It does not assume we (Faith and Jentery) are the only members of its audience.
 5. The analysis demonstrates you read and studied *Daytripper* and *Special Exits*, and it applies what you learned from class lectures, discussions, and exercises on March 8th, 15th, 22nd, and 29th.

 You should *not* circulate your argument publicly or online (beyond the course Brightspace).